manoelbritto/VBA/README.md

 ### Prerequisites

 You should have your development view activated in your Microsoft Excel application.
 You will know if you have a menu called Developer.
-In case you don’t have, then try to search “ Activate the Developer Tab in Excel”
+In case you don’t have, then try to search on google this “ Activate the Developer Tab in Excel” and follow the instruction to activate the developer view on Excel.

 ## Running this development